mosip/documentation/docs/Deduplication-and-Manual-Adjudication.md

         }
       }
     ],
-    "analytics": { //This section is optional and can be decided by the System Integrator "key1": "value1",
+    "analytics": { //This section is optional and can be decided by the System Integrator.
+This is used when there is no match found.
+      "key1": "value1",
       "key2": "value2"
     }